campusrover/labnotebook2/docs/reports/2024/tom_and_jerry.md

 ### Introduction

 **Problem statement, including original objectives**
-Our project involves two robots playing a simplified game of tag.
-The robot being chased and moving towards the goal state (of the colored block) is assigned the role of "Jerry" while the secondary robot chasing takes on the role of "Tom."
-The Jerry bot must navigate through obstacles, find and pick up a colored block, and then make its way through more obstacles to reach the end wall, which is marked by a fiducial.
-The Tom robot's goal is to chase and “tag” Jerry by colliding with it or getting very close.

 **Problem Statement:** Develop a system where two robots, Tom and Jerry, engage in a game of tag, with Jerry navigating obstacles and retrieving a colored block while Tom chases and attempts to tag Jerry.